 Please do not hesitate to contact us (firstname.lastname@example.org) if you see any topics that we could collaborate.
 We are very open to new ideas and suggestions and open to collaborations with researchers from both academia and industry.

-Presentations of recent publications and computational source codes including (1) element deletion method, (2) manual mesh moving method, (3) UMESHMOTION+ALE examples, and (4) 1D charring ablation code can be found on: Dr. Wang's Research Google Site
+Computational source codes including (1) element deletion method, (2) manual mesh moving method, (3) UMESHMOTION+ALE examples, (4) pulsed laser ablation code, and (5) low velocity impact model for CFRP composites can be found on under Publications

 Testing machines in the SU-CML: Two MTS and one Instron servohydraulic testing machines, cryogenic and high temperature chambers, various ASTM and custom testing fixtures, C-scan, and optical microscope system, and etc.